brandur/sorg/content/drafts/mongodb.md

 Once again, I'm going to give MongoDB a pass on this one.
 If we apply [Hanlon's Razor][razor], I think it's much more likely that the original MongoDB developers fundamentally didn't understand that the way they were confirming writes was problematic.
-They ran some benchmarks, and believing the numbers to be the inherent result of their own programming genius, flouted them for the world to see.
-Later when they realized that guaranteeing data integrity was something that a lot of people cared about, and slowly started withdrawing their claims around superior performance.
+They ran some benchmarks, and believing the good numbers to be the inherent result of their own programming brilliance, flouted them for the world to see.
+Later, they realized that guaranteeing data integrity was something that people cared about and which they weren't providing, and so slowly started withdrawing their claims around superior performance.

-However, the incident does given us some insight into the MongoDB developers themselves, mostly notably how their inexperience with data systems could have had dangerously harmful results.
+However, the incident does given us some insight into the MongoDB developers themselves, most notably how their inexperience with data systems could have had dangerously harmful results.

-### Failure to Comply to CAP (#cap)
+### Distributed Trouble (#trouble)

+MongoDB has performed poorly in Jepsen tests (see [inaccessible primary][jepsen1] and [stale reads][jepsen2]).
+While this is undoubtedly a problem, it's not what's going to cause you the most grief on a day-to-day basis.

 ## Problems (#problems)

+Let's talk about why MongoDB is actually bad.
+It's almost entirely due to the fact that the system fails to give you any of the basic guarantees that a data store is meant to give you.
+You've probably heard of them before because they have a memorable acronym: "ACID".

+MongoDB used to miss every letter in ACID.
+As of version 3, it only misses three out of four.
+Let me explain why the one they finally have ("D" for durability) is good progress, but nowhere near enough.

-### No Transactions (#no-transactions)
+### No Atomicity (A) (#no-atomicity)

 What happens in a big MongoDB-based production system when a request that commits multiple documents fails halfway through?
 Well, it's exactly what you